Complaints Policy

 - For complaints relating to our care and support services, customers can refer their complaint to the Care Quality Commission.

 Sometimes customers using our complaints service use behaviour, actions or general conduct that makes it very difficult for us to deal with their complaint effectively.
-In these instances, colleagues should refer to the Managing Unacceptable Behaviour procedure.
+In these instances, colleagues should refer to the Customer Conduct procedure.

 In such circumstances we reserve the right to use different communication methods for individual customers, refuse to consider the complaint or to terminate the investigation.